Usage-Based Insurance: Who Should Use It and Who Shouldn’t

 Using this data, car insurance companies then determine whether you exhibit safe driving habits and decrease your premium accordingly.

 Mileage-based insurance is a fairly easy concept to comprehend.
 The more you drive, the higher the risk of you being in an accident.
 The less you drive, the lower your risk.
-Due to the reduced risk of low-mileage drivers, insurance providers are more willing to offer lower rates for their customers.
+Due to the reduced risk of low-mileage drivers, insurance companies are more willing to offer lower rates for their customers.

 Like driving-based insurance, these pay-per-mile plans use either a smartphone app or a plug-in device to keep track of your mileage.
 You then receive a bill at the end of the month based on the mileage you log.

-Unlike driving-based insurance, mileage-based insurance ignores your driving habits—at least while you’re behind the wheel with the telematics engaged.
+Unlike driving-based insurance, mileage-based insurance ignores your driving habits — at least while you’re behind the wheel with the telematics engaged.
 Instead, it uses traditional factors such as your age, credit score, and driving record to determine your base rate, then adds pay-per-mile charges.

 Companies That Offer Usage-Based Insurance Programs